brandur/org/fragments/the-force-awakens.md

   but he's doing a magnificent job of following in Hayden Christensen's footsteps of being a whiny, angsty teenager.
 * Han spends about three and a half seconds figuring out how to bypass the Starkiller's shield to get the Falcon in.
-Obviously built by the same contractors as both Death Stars.
+It's obviously built by the same contractors as both Death Stars.
 * One Stormtrooper captain (Phasma) has the knowhow to permanently disable the Starkiller's shields in a way that apparently can't be undone.
 Even the